Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 	> **Note:** Other versions of the GNU tools may work, but `8-2018-q4-major` is the version we currently support.

-5. On **M1** Mac, Download the prerelease [aarch64-macos](https://github.com/SeanMollet/arm-none-eabi-gcc-aarch64-macosx/releases/tag/11.2.3) version of the GNU Arm Embedded Toolchain.
+5. On **M1** Mac, Download version [AArch32 bare-metal target (arm-none-eabi)](https://developer.arm.com/-/media/Files/downloads/gnu/12.2.rel1/binrel/arm-gnu-toolchain-12.2.rel1-darwin-arm64-arm-none-eabi.tar.xz) version of the GNU Arm Embedded Toolchain.

 	You will also need some items from `brew`: